brimdata/zui/docs/Linux-RPM-Upgrade-(v0.25.0+).md

 will not require this manual uninstall step.

 > **Note:** The procedure described above is _only_ required for Linux
-> distributions that use the RPM-based package format.
+> distributions that use the RPM package format.
 On distributions that
 > use [DEB](https://en.wikipedia.org/wiki/Deb_(file_format)) packaging you
 > should be able to install the new `v0.25.0` release while the older Brim is
 > still present, replacing the older release.